 - Fundraising: Create a campaign on a crowdfunding site like GoFundMe to raise money for your rehab stay.

 - Health care credit card: You can apply for a health care credit card that’s designated for paying medical bills.

-If you are looking for a drug or alcohol rehab that accepts your insurance, call our confidential, toll-free helpline at 800-662-4357 to speak to a treatment support specialist.
-The right treatment program for you is out there.
+If you are looking for a drug or alcohol rehab that accepts your insurance, call 800-914-7089 (Who Answers?) to get help today.